Photo: Beaver Lake, 20 minutes from the inn and perfect for your day of fishing, swimming or boating

 FISHING TIPS FROM THE INNKEEPER

 Within 10 minutes from the Inn, we have the famous Kings River, one of the finest streams for that wonderful small-mouth bass.
 The Kings also has a great walleye run in the springtime.
 Table Rock Lake, about 5 miles from Cliff Cottage Inn, has strong populations of small-mouth, large-mouth and Kentucky bass.
-And then we have Beaver Lake tailwaters within a 20-minute drive from the Inn, with four kinds of trout – one of Sandra’s fishing friends recently took out a six-pound brown!
+And then we have Beaver Lake tailwaters within a 20-minute drive from the Inn, with four kinds of trout – one friend recently took out a six-pound brown!

 If you’re looking for the mammoth striped bass or catfish, head straight for Beaver Lake where stripers swim on top in the very early morning and you can catch them from shore around the Beaver Dam and points 1 and 5 and Indian Creek for boaters.
 Large floating stick baits, Rattle Traps and XXXL-sized minnows will, without doubt land you a photo-op biggie!
 Our popular catfish love chicken livers, crawfish and night crawlers and can be pulled up from the 10 to 15-foot depths at night.
 Lake Leatherwood Park just west on 62 a few miles from downtown has the biggest channel cats you’ll ever find anywhere!
 If you’re into slab crappies, check out Lake Leatherwood …they are going for minnows and jigs.
 Red-ear love crickets.

 We are happy to report that Beaver Lake is now a very strictly-enforced “NO ALCOHOL” lake so it will be safe for every fisherman or boater.
 You can meander out on it from Starkey Marina — they have some fun pontoon boats to rent there and the marina has been completely renovated under new owners.